samhooper256/mathtrainer/README.md

-# Math Trainer
+# relearn Beta
 A problem generator for practicing mental math.
+This is a prototype/proof-of-concept for a math skills trainer called "relearn" (a separate respository).
+This app was created entirely by me, while relearn itself was created with the help of Ayuj Verma.

 ![basic](https://user-images.githubusercontent.com/60260374/120552448-e4832500-c3bc-11eb-8c7d-eea29bcaadd7.PNG)
 ![settings](https://user-images.githubusercontent.com/60260374/120552462-e947d900-c3bc-11eb-87a3-439a903c8cf5.PNG)